ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 tracked by an existing implementation, all the following parameters MUST be tracked to implement this algorithm:

-C.write_seq: The data sequence number one higher than that of the last octet queued for transmission in the transport layer write buffer.
+write_seq: The data sequence number one higher than that of the last octet queued for transmission in the transport layer write buffer.

-C.pending_transmissions: The number of bytes queued for transmission on the sending host at layers lower than the transport layer (i.e. network layer, traffic shaping layer, network device layer).
+pending_transmissions: The number of bytes queued for transmission on the sending host at layers lower than the transport layer (i.e. network layer, traffic shaping layer, network device layer).

-C.lost_out: The number of packets in the current outstanding window that are marked as lost.
+lost_out: The number of packets in the current outstanding window that are marked as lost.

-C.retrans_out: The number of packets in the current outstanding window that are being retransmitted.
+retrans_out: The number of packets in the current outstanding window that are being retransmitted.

-C.pipe: The sender's estimate of the amount of data outstanding in the network (measured in octets or packets).
+pipe: The sender's estimate of the amount of data outstanding in the network (measured in octets or packets).
 This includes data packets in the current outstanding window that are inflight and have not been acknowledged or marked lost (e.g. "pipe" from {{RFC6675}} or "bytes_in_flight" from {{RFC9002}}).